lhiwi/acis-insurance-project/README.md

   * Applied SHAP for explainability and feature impact interpretation
   * Trained and evaluated models using metrics: RMSE, R-squared, precision, recall
   * Saved trained models and preprocessing pipeline using joblib
+ *  **Task 5**: Deployment
+  *The risk-based premium estimator can be deployed as a Streamlit web application.
+This section explains how to set up and run the deployment.

 ---